ki-lang/ki/ROADMAP.md

 - compare errors
 - dont allow class_pa of strict type values, swap token
 - Calling functions using named arguments
-- Package manager
+- package manager
-- Testing features
+- testing features
 - access type 'namespace'
-- Declare functions for classes/structs from other libraries
+- declare functions for classes/structs from other libraries
-- Multi-threaded AST parsing + IR gen
+- multi-threaded AST parsing + IR gen
 - inline if ... ? ... : ...
 - Custom allocators | MyClass{...} @my_alloc
 - --watch param to watch for file changes
 - vscode extension
-- Cross compiling
+- cross compiling
-- Async library
+- async library
 - __leave_scope (code executed when a variable leaves its scope)
-- Anonymous functions
+- anonymous functions
+- implement IO URing where useful

 ## Maybe

-- Interfaces | they are kind of pointless because we dont use virtual functions and therefore cant use them as types
+- interfaces | they are kind of pointless because we dont use virtual functions and therefore cant use them as types

 ## Done